When you need to hire a tradesperson there are some important steps you can take to protect yourself and avoid dealing with a rogue tradie.

 Don’t pay too much in advance to a tradesperson.
 If the business closes you might lose the money you have already paid to them.

-• For larger domestic building projects the maximum deposit allowed by law is $1,000 for a contract valued between $12,000 up to $20,000.
+- For larger jobs (ie domestic building work that costs $12,000 or more) the maximum deposit allowed by law is $1,000 for a contract valued between $12,000 up to $20,000.
 A maximum deposit of 5% of the contract price is allowed for contracts $20,000 or more.
 You can also be asked to pay for third party expenses in advance – e.g. planning approvals and building indemnity insurance.

 Make sure the amount the tradie asks you to pay is the same as the amount on the quote or contract.
 They must also give you a proof of purchase – e.g. a receipt.